Osler Club of London: Activities

 The Club meets on average once every two months, when a members' paper is presented, consisting of original research on the history of medicine and associated subjects.
 Reflecting Osler's humanistic approach, topics are not solely confined to the history of medicine, and past contributions have touched on ethics, law, and modern changes affecting society and medicine.
 At the annual general meeting in 1970, Norah Schuster presented a talk on "That Picture", a portrait of Alexander, Emperor of the Russias, painted by James Northcote in 1820.
+On 4 November 2010 a lecture on the history of Guy’s, King’s and St. Thomas' hospitals.

 Meetings are carried out under Chatham House Rule whereby members are free to use anything heard at the meeting but are not allowed to reveal its source.

 Worldwide

 There are Osler clubs in the United States, Canada, Japan, Argentina, and elsewhere around the world.